revX · October 13, 2025

 The Hardest Lesson: Not All Growth Is Equal

-Chasing leads, clicks, or vanity metrics might feel good, but they don’t always create customers.
+Chasing leads, clicks, or vanity metrics might look good for a moment, but they don’t always create customers.
 Liezel explains that the big shift for Naked was moving from cheap growth to quality growth: prioritising retention, engagement, and trust over giveaways and quick wins.

-That shift is why Naked’s brand feels built for the long run, not just the next campaign cycle.
+That shift is why the Naked brand feels like it is built for the long run, not just the next campaign cycle.

 Falling in Love With Billboards